UMKC-Law/permit-matrix/README.md

 Application Stack - https://jhipster.github.io

-These installtion notes are taken from https://jhipster.github.io/installation/ and modified accordingly.
+These installation notes are taken from https://jhipster.github.io/installation/ and modified accordingly.
 If you run into issues please refer to the official documentation and update the README.md here with any fixes that are needed.

 * Install Java 8 - http://www.oracle.com/technetwork/java/javase/downloads/index.html
 * Install Gradle - https://gradle.org/gradle-download/